Myles Powell leads No. 13 Seton Hall past Florida A&M 87-51

-NEWARK, N.J.
-(AP) — Myles Powell scored 23 points and Jared Rhoden had 10 points and 12 rebounds to lead No. 13 Seton Hall to an 87-51 romp Saturday over winless Florida A&M.
+Powell scored 23 points and Jared Rhoden had 10 points and 12 rebounds, leading No. 13 Seton Hall to an 87-51 victory over winless Florida A&M on Saturday.

+The Pirates pulled away from the Rattlers after a sleepy week of practice and a shaky start, and Willard wasn’t pleased with his team’s performance in front of a crowd of 9,656 at the Prudential Center.

+“We had a great crowd coming for a 12 o’clock game,” he said.
+“We kind of slept walked through 20 minutes of a game.
+Our kids play hard, they’re fun to watch, but you can’t come out and sleepwalk when people come out and watch it.
+It’s unacceptable.”

+Willard is “just saying that as the team that we want to be that we got to practice to get better, not just to get through it,” Powell said, “and he said all week that’s all we were doing, was just trying to get through practice and just get it over with.
+He said it shows today.

+“The score — I don’t feel as though we were playing our best basketball.”

-Rod Melton Jr. led Florida A&M with 12 points while M.J.
+Rod Melton Jr. led Florida A&M with 12 points.
+M.J.
 Randolph had 11 points and nine rebounds.
-Quincy McKnight had 14 points and five assists for Seton Hall.

-Florida A&M pulled within single digits several times in the second half.
-First, after Randolph’s fastbreak layup off a steal by Melton Jr. to make it 40-31 with 17:27 left.
-The Rattlers would have another steal a couple of possessions later when Sandro Mamukelashvili turned it over to Melton Jr., whose dunk off a break drew the Rattlers to 43-35.
+Florida A&M (0-5) pulled within single digits several times in the second half.
+Melton’s basket on a break made it 43-35 with 16:08 left.

-Powell scored a layup on the ensuing possession before coach Kevin Willard called timeout with his team back up by 10.
-Melton Jr. hit a free throw to make it 45-36.
-Nasir Core had a layup after Tyrese Sam blocked Randolph to make it 47-38 with 13:57 to play.
-Florida A&M came no closer.

 BIG PICTURE

-Seton Hall: The Pirates continue to look the part of Top 25 team despite their lulls against a lowly opponent.
-The next stretch will be a good litmus test for March — they head to the Bahamas for the Battle 4 Atlantis to play No. 4 Oregon and potentially No. 8 Gonzaga.
-No. 5 UNC, Alabama, Iowa State and Michigan are the other Power Five teams in the event.
+Seton Hall: The Pirates continue to look the part of a Top 25 team despite their lulls against a lowly opponent.
+The next stretch will be a good litmus test for March — they head to the Bahamas for the Battle 4 Atlantis to play No. 11 Oregon and potentially No. 8 Gonzaga.
+No. 5 North Carolina, Alabama, Iowa State and Michigan are the other Power Five teams in the event.

-Florida A&M: Coming off a 12-19 season with a 9-7 MEAC the Rattlers are still looking for their first win of the season, and things won’t get any easier.
-The next two games are against Power 5 opponents, with the second against No. 20 Tennessee.
+Florida A&M: Coming off a 12-19 season, the Rattlers are still looking for their first win of the season, and the upcoming schedule doesn’t look very good.
+They visit Kansas State on Dec.
+2 and No. 20 Tennessee on Dec.
+4.

 POLL IMPLICATIONS